Koks-creator/BrainTumorDetection/README.md

 # BrainTumorDetection

 Here you can download the model but keep in mind it was trained with keras 2.4.3 and tensorflow 2.3.1, so it might not work with your versions.
+Check HowToTrain.txt file to get instrunctions on how to train your own model.

 https://drive.google.com/drive/folders/1eC-eQwSS0OybUSO8KQowK7TuJA-tVg_F?usp=sharing